-Not so for birds that are year-round residents in those regions.
-They’ll just have to fluff their feathers and figure out how to stay warm as best they can.
+Not so for birds.
+They'll just have to fluff their feathers and figure out how to stay warm as best they can.

 They are well-adapted to doing that, of course.
 But there’s general agreement among ornithologists that we can make it easier for them to tough out a harsh winter.
 Here’s a checklist to help you do your part, not only for birds but also for squirrels and chipmunks — despite their summer shenanigans.

 Stock up.
 Before winter weather hits — or during breaks in the weather — stock up on winter bird supplies such as seed, extra feeders and even extra birdhouses.

 Buy nutritious bird food.
 Black oil sunflower seed or blends that are high in black oil sunflower seeds are excellent choices.
 They provide the nutrients birds need and attract a wide variety of birds.
 You can also put out other food sources that are high in fat.
 These include suet, meat scraps and peanut butter.
 The latter, despite what some might tell you, won’t cause birds to choke.
 When you’re at the grocery, pick up a bag of raw peanuts in the shell.
 It’s fun to watch birds such as blue jays swoop down, carry them off to a tree branch, and peck at them to get the tasty reward inside.